In this section

 School-based mental health

 The mental health therapists at Children's are committed to providing mental health services not only in the hospital and clinics, but now also in schools.
 School based mental health services are most appropriate for families who have difficulty bringing their child to a clinic due to some of the following reasons: transportation issues, childcare issues, other mental health concerns in the family, and financial stressors.
-With a signed release to communicate with school staff, therapists can provide consultation to your child's teacher(s) about your child's mental health diagnosis and ways the school staff can best support your child to maximize learning in the classroom.
+Mental health services in schools allows, with a signed release, our therapists to communicate with school staff, providing consultation to your child's teacher(s) about your child's mental health diagnosis and ways the school staff can best support your child to maximize learning in the classroom.
 It is also a main goal of the therapist to support your child's healthy development in an educational setting.

 Therapists work with children and their families who are experiencing a range of emotional and behavioral problems.
-Some areas of concern may include:
+Some areas of concern that mental health services in schools can address may include:

 - Attention-Deficit / Hyperactivity Disorder (ADHD)

 - Trauma and Post Traumatic Stress Disorder (PTSD)

 - Behavior problems

 - Adjustment issues due to stress or changes in the child's life

 - Separation of family when the child is not living with his/her parents